← All Care Types

 What Medicare Covers

-Medicare covers part-time or intermittent skilled nursing care, physical therapy, speech-language pathology, and continued occupational therapy.
+Medicare covers part-time skilled nursing care, physical therapy, and some home health aide services.

 What Medicare Does Not Cover

-24-hour care, meals delivered to your home, homemaker services, or personal care if that is the only care you need.
+24-hour care at home, meals delivered to your home, and personal care when it's the only care you need.

 Source: Medicare.gov